TentacleOrg/Tentacle/doc/EnvironmentApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **getDirectoryContents**
-> List<FileSystemEntryInfo> getDirectoryContents(path, includeFiles, includeDirectories)
+> BuiltList<FileSystemEntryInfo> getDirectoryContents(path, includeFiles, includeDirectories)

 Gets the contents of a given directory in the file system.